rocket-pool/docs.rocketpool.net/docs/en/node-staking/skimming.md

 to distribute them and will need to exit your validator to access your accrued rewards.

 Rocket Pool features a failsafe design which allows anyone, after a long waiting period, to distribute your minipool when its balance exceeds 8 ETH.
-To protect your capital, the Smartnode monitors this situation and will automatically exit your minipool if it occurs.
+To protect your capital, the Smart Node monitors this situation and will automatically exit your minipool if it occurs.
 :::